Soapstone Countertops - Better Than Granite Countertops, or Concrete Countertops

 "3 maintenance free ways of treating your soapstone."

 Care: Soapstone countertops are non-porous and unlike marble countertops, concrete countertops and granite countertops, do not need to be sealed.
-The only maintenance for a soapstone countertop is the application of mineral oil to enhance the natural darkening process and ensure uniformity.
-Upon application of mineral oil, the stone turns a mix of very dark charcoal gray, blackish or dark green tones.
+The only maintenance for a soapstone countertop is the application of our Original Soapstone wax or oil to enhance the natural darkening process and ensure uniformity.
+Upon application of our wax or oil, the stone turns a mix of very dark charcoal gray, blackish or dark green tones.

 Unlike marble and granite countertops, soapstone countertops are virtually heat proof - soapstone is often used to construct masonry heaters due to its excellent thermal qualities.
 A hot pan from the stove can be placed directly on the soapstone countertop without harm.
 Although the same is true for a granite countertop, for concrete countertops, the use of a trivet is always recommended.
 In addition, a concrete countertop is much more susceptible to staining than is soapstone.